AMReX-Codes/amrex-tutorials/Docs/source/index.rst

   Conduit Mesh Blueprint for use with the ALPINE Ascent in situ visualization and analysis tool.
 - :ref:`EB<tutorials_eb>`  -- Examples of embedded boundaries.
+- :ref:`FFT<tutorials_fft>`  -- Demonstration on how to use the amrex::FFT class for forward/inverse FFT and data manipulation
 - :ref:`FFTW<tutorials_fftw>`  -- FFTW and cuFFT single-rank tutorials.
 - :ref:`ForkJoin<tutorials_forkjoin>` -- Parallel execution and subgrouping of MPI ranks.
 - :ref:`GPU<tutorials_gpu>`  -- Offload work to the GPUs using AMReX tools.